-In April 2012, the GASB issued GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, clarifies the appropriate reporting of deferred outflows of resources and deferred inflows of resources to ensure consistency in financial reporting.
-The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2012.
-Management believes GASB Statement No. 65 will not have a material effect on the financial position, changes in net assets, or cash flows of the System.
+New Accounting Standards - In April 2012, the GASB issued GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
+This Statement specifies the items that were previously reported as assets and liabilities that should now be reported as deferred outflows of resources, deferred inflows of resources, outflows of resources or inflows of resources.
+The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2012.
+The System implemented GASB Statement No. 65 as of July 1, 2013.
+See Note 6 - Deferred Outflows of Resources for the disclosures related to this Statement.

 In April 2012, the GASB issued GASB Statement No. 66, Technical Corrections-an amendment to Statement No. 62 and Statement No. 10.
 This Statement enhances the usefulness of financial reports by resolving conflicting accounting and financial reporting guidance that could diminish the consistency of financial reporting.
-The provisions of this Statement are effective for financial statements for periods beginning after December 15, 2012.
-Management believes GASB Statement No. 66 will not have a material effect on the financial position, changes in net assets, or cash flows of the System.
+The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2012.
+GASB Statement No. 66 did not have an effect on the financial position, changes in net position, or cash flows of the System.

-In June 2012, the GASB issued GASB Statement No. 67, Financial Reporting for Pension Plans-an amendment to Statement No. 25.
-This Statement enhances the financial reporting by state and local governmental pension plans.
-This Statement replaces the requirement of Statement No. 25 Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans and No. 50, Pension Disclosures, as they relate to pension plans that are administered through trusts or equivalent arrangements that meet certain criteria.
-The provisions of this Statement are effective for financial statements for periods beginning after June 15, 2013.
-Management believes GASB Statement No. 67 will not have a material effect on the financial position, changes in net assets, or cash flows of the System.

 In June 2012, the GASB issued GASB Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment to Statement No. 67.
+This Statement replaces the requirements of Statements No. 27 and No. 50 related to pension plans that are administered through trusts or equivalent arrangements.
+The requirement of Statements No. 27 and No. 50 remain applicable for pensions that are not administered as trusts or equivalent arrangements.
+The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2014.
+Management believes GASB Statement No. 68 will not have a material effect on the financial position, changes in net position, or cash flows of the System.

-This Statement enhances the financial reporting by state and local governments for pensions.
-It also improves information provided by state and local governmental employers about financial support for pensions that is provided by other entities.
-The provisions of this Statement are effective for financial statements for periods beginning after June 15, 2014.
-Management believes GASB Statement No. 67 will not have a material effect on the financial position, changes in net assets, or cash flows of the System.
+In November 2013, the GASB issued GASB Statement No. 71, Pension Transition of Contributions Made Subsequent to the Measurement Date-an amendment of GASB Statement No. 68.
+This Statement improves the accounting and financial reporting by addressing an issue in Statement No. 68 Accounting and Financial Reporting for Pensions concerning transition provisions related to certain pension contributions made to defined benefit pension plans prior to implementation of that Statement by employer and nonemployer contributing entities.
+The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2014.
+Management believes GASB Statement No. 71 will not have a material effect on the financial position, changes in net position, or cash flows of the System.